 |Cortana Enabled||Missing Features|

 There are many excellent advantages to using Windows Pro.
-Here are a few of the key benefits you receive when using Windows Pro for your business.
+Here are a few key benefits when using it for your business.

 2 TB RAM

-Windows 10 Pro comes with a massive boost to Random Access Memory or RAM for short.
+Windows 10 Pro greatly boosts Random Access Memory, or RAM for short.

 Windows Pro can be fitted with up to 2TB of ram, which is more RAM than you will ever likely need.
-As a result, you’ll receive effectively endless amounts of RAM with Windows Pro.
+As a result, you’ll receive effectively endless amounts of RAM.

 Client Hyper-V feature

 Another great advantage of Windows Pro is paying extra to install the Client Hyper V feature.
-This feature enhances the operating system, so you can go the extra mile while using Windows Pro.
+This feature enhances the operating system, so you can go the extra mile.

 This feature assists with hybrid and hardware visualization in the data centers, ensuring proper emulation of the available resources.

-Domain Join is another great benefit of Microsoft Pro that allows you to access any local domain with crucial devices linked in a single network.
+Domain Join is another great benefit of Microsoft Pro that allows you to access any local domain with crucial devices linked to a single network.